pacs-course/pacs-examples/Examples/src/Parallel/MPI/SendRecv/README.md

 of the possible combination of MPI with native C++ parallel (multithreaded) algorithms, and an illustration of the use of `MPI_Sendrecv`

 Let's first illustrate briefly the algorithm.
 Let \cpp{v} be a large vector that we want to sort according to a weak ordering relation (in this case is just `<`, so the vector's elements will be sorted from smallest to largest).
-We have a disposal a fasst scalar (or, as we will see multithreaded) sorting algorithm: `std::sort()`, which provides an efficient implementation of the [quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm.
+We have a readily available a fast scalar (or, as we will see multithreaded) sorting algorithm: `std::sort()`, which provides an efficient implementation of the [quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm.
 Quicksort is O(nlog(n)), where n is the size of the vector.
 We will implement a parallel algorithm that splits the vector among the available `p` MPI processes and is guaranteed to converge in `p` iterations at most.

 Let's illustrate the algorithm.

 1. Split `v` into `p` chunks of approx. equal size and distribute it across processes.
 We indicate with `v`<sub>i</sub> the local vector in process ranked `i`.
-2. On each process sort `v`<sub>i</sub> using the available sorting algoritm, `std::sort` in our case;
+2. On each process sort `v`<sub>i</sub> using the available sorting algorithm, `std::sort` in our case;
 3. For k=0,...,p-1
     * if k is even processs (0,1) (2,3) ... communicate their local vectors each other (a process may be idle)
     * if k is odd  processs (1,2) (3,4) ... communicate their local vectors each other (at least s process is left idle)